Disordered Eating in Type 1 Diabetes

 It is very important that health providers looking after young people with T1DM are aware of the signs and symptoms of disordered eating.
 There are many potential indicators which include behavioural and psychosocial signs, diabetes management signs and medical indicators.
 Disordered eating needs to be identified and addressed early so thoughts and behaviours do not become entrenched.

-Listen to the podcast on Diabulimia here – Katie Allison, accredited practicing dietitian at Diabetes NSW & ACT and Dr Lisa Robins, clinical physiologist discuss diabulimia – the intentional misuse of insulin for people living with type 1 diabetes for weight control.
+Click here to listen to our Diabulimia podcast.
+Kate Alison, accredited practicing dietitian and Dr Lisa Robins, clinical physiologist discuss diabulimia – the intentional misuse of insulin for people living with type 1 diabetes for weight control.

 If you or anyone you know needs help with an eating disorder: